owise1/ic-file-server/readme.md

 +0xE11E29773B60049AaBA3576aE29F1b7290A09Dd2
 ```

-One special property of this user is that whatever .ic resides at `yes.aye.si/0xE11E29773B60049AaBA3576aE29F1b7290A09Dd2/index.ic` will also be included in the server index.
+One special property of this user is that anything tagged `icfs` at `yes.aye.si/0xE11E29773B60049AaBA3576aE29F1b7290A09Dd2/index.ic` will also be included in the server index.
 This allows the admin to add useful context to the server.
-For example, the NooDu client uses the first thot tagged `icfs` and `name` as the server name.
+For example, my NooDu client uses the first thot tagged `icfs` and `name` as the server name.

 # User index